Endo to flag Opana ER painkiller's risks, under NY settlement

 The company is based in Dublin, Ireland, and has U.S. offices in Malvern, Pennsylvania.

-On Monday, Endo said it faces other regulatory probes and lawsuits related to its opioid sales and marketing practices.
+On Monday, Endo said it faces other regulatory probes and lawsuits into its opioid sales and marketing practices.